Many St. Louis Sites Significant in Black History

 The Missouri Botanical Garden honors renowned scientist and native Missourian Dr. George Washington Carver at the new garden named in his honor.
 The inspirational new garden, the first of its kind at a botanical garden, includes paths lined with inspirational inscriptions from Carver’s writings and speeches and features a reflecting pool, and a small amphitheatre.
-The focal point of the 1.5 acre George Washington Carver Garden is a life-sized bronze of the acclaimed “plant doctor” created by American-American sculptor Tina Allen.
+The focal point of the 1.5 acre George Washington Carver Garden is a life-sized bronze of the acclaimed “plant doctor” created by African-American sculptor Tina Allen.
 Plantings include sweet potato vines, hydrangeas, callery pears and fragrant viburnums.
 In a fitting tribute to educator Carver, the garden also serves as a learning laboratory for students of all ages with a kiosk for educational instruction and the availability of a school curriculum about Carver and his work that was developed by Missouri Botanical Garden educators.

 Here are some other places to learn more about African-American heritage during a St. Louis visit: